-- 1. Formation of a cross-sectoral resilience team - 2.
+- 1. Formation of a cross-sectorial resilience team - 2.
 Work plan development - 3.
 Stakeholder mapping and analysis - 4.
 Identification of current and future challenges - 5.
 Communication and engagement strategy - 6.
 Collection of spatial and socio-economic data - 7.
 Governance, leadership and management analysis - 8.
 Climate, urban systems and societal groups review - 9.
-Performing vulnerability assessment - 10.
-Identification of shocks and chronic stresses it provides a common understanding of the resiliencebuilding process.
+Identification of shocks and chronic stresses - 10.
+Performing vulnerability assessment it provides a common understanding of the resiliencebuilding process.
 When using the RMM, cities are asked to evaluate their current status of resilience.
-The model then helps to identify the correct activities to implement in order for the city to evolve and move to the next maturity stage.
+The model then helps to identify the correct activities to implement in order for the city to move to the next maturity stage.